ocapn/ocapn/draft-specifications/CapTP Specification.md

 -   [OCapN Netlayers](): Specification to open a secure communication channel between two sessions, often on different networks.
--   [OCapN Locators](): Specification covers representation of object references for both in band and out of band usage.
+-   [OCapN Locators](): Specification covers representation of object references for both in-band and out-of-band usage.

 # CapTP Overview

-CapTP supports many features, as described in the [Introduction](#introduction) section.
-Many different things can happen within a CapTP session, with a session being two entities communicating over CapTP through a  a reliable, in-order channel called a OCapN Netlayer.
-These specifics of the Netlayers are specified in the OCapN Netlayer specification.
+A CapTP session consists of two entities exchanging CapTP messages over a reliable, in-order OCapN Netlayer channel (details of which are specified in the OCapN Netlayer specification).

 Here's an overview of some things which may occur during a CapTP session: